VAGCOM V12.12 / 18.9 Car Diagnostics Cable

-This article will guide you how to install VAG-COM 12.12 USB cable on Windows and VCDS software.
-(This article also applies to newer versions like VCDS 14)
+This article will guide you how to install VAG-COM USB cable on Windows and VCDS software.
+(This article also applies to later versions of VCDS software)

 STEP 1: Install Ross-Tech VCDS Software